 Christopher Hitchens, that eloquent, pragmatic, atheistic journalist and literary critic, is well…dead.
 And you’re right.
 Sadly, Mr. Hitchens succumbed to the sequela of esophageal cancer in December of 2011.

 Here’s how it happened

 The book in question was one of my favorite Hitchens’ works, God Is Not Great.
-I read the hardback and still have it in my bookcase despite a fews #MinsGame donations that significantly scaled back my bookshelf contents.
-The audio-book was in my Audible.com account already and I thought its 8-hour listen time was perfect for the day’s riding.
+I read the hardback and still have it in my bookcase despite a few #MinsGame donations that significantly scaled back my bookshelf contents.
+The audio-book was in my Audible.com account already and I thought the 8-hour listen time was perfect for the day’s riding.

 Destination, definitely known